petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 I actually had to add the folders to `sys.path` to import the packages, and they used relative paths, so I had to change directories in order to load the correct data.
-This is somewhat of an easy fix though.
+These are both not too difficult to fix though.

 First, we can make the Python package installable by [adding a `pyproject.toml` file](https://github.com/UNH-CORE/RVAT-Re-dep/commit/426e35c407fd52f3e639462c22c41fc779849be9).